imrehorvath/CS61A/Logo/README.md

 # Programming Project #4: Logo Interpreter

-This is my solution to the [Programming Project "Logo Interpreter"](https://inst.eecs.berkeley.edu/%7Ecs61a/reader/vol1.html) with some extras, like optional inputs to procedures, macros, templates and many more.
+This is my solution to the [Programming Project "Logo Interpreter"](https://inst.eecs.berkeley.edu/%7Ecs61a/reader/vol1.html) with some extras, like optional inputs to procedures, templates, macro-support and many more.

-This is a Logo interpreter written in Scheme.
-The language it implements is a subset of the Berkeley Logo language.
-(Note that this implementation lacks the turtle graphics part of Logo and focuses on the symbolic computing part only.)
+This Logo interpreter is written in Scheme.
+The language it implements is a subset of UCB Logo.
+(Note that this implementation lacks turtle graphics and focuses on the symbolic computational aspects.)

 Most of the Logo code found here were borrowed from, or based on the amazing book series [Computer Science Logo Style 2nd Edition Volume 1-2 by Brian Harvey MIT Press](https://people.eecs.berkeley.edu/~bh/logo.html).